If you make physical contact with a police officer during the course of an arrest, the officer may charge you with resisting arrest.

 For this reason, if the Commonwealth finds you not guilty of the original crime, but rules that the officer had a legitimate reason to arrest you, you can still be charged with resisting arrest.

-Even if you believe your arrest was unlawful, the best course of action is to voice your disagreement against the arrest without resisting the officer.
+Even if you believe your arrest was unlawful, the best course of action is always to voice your disagreement against the arrest without resisting the officer.

 Not Knowing You Were Being Arrested